cwi-swat/testing-dsls-with-dsls/README.md

 - at the top, to execute the whole test suite of show the coverage (i-e- how much of the syntax of the DSL has been covered by tests. )
 - at each test case, to run an individual test.

-## Exercises

-If you look at `myql.testql`, you will see example test cases for inspiration.
-The goal of this exercise is to understand the tests and add your own tests in `yourtests.testql`.
 You can find different types of tests in the file that are divided into different sections.

 ### Static checking tests